 Check Your Boiler

-In addition to bleeding your radiators, you should check your boiler pressure regularly as low pressure can reduce the efficiency of your boiler.
+In addition to bleeding your radiators, you should do an annual boiler service regularly as low pressure can reduce the efficiency of your boiler.
 If your boiler is constantly losing pressure, the best thing to do is to consult a professional.
 GJS Plumbing & Heating Services is a family-run company based in Essex that provides a range of services.

 They employ Gas Safe Registered heating engineers who can help you with your plumbing and heating issues.
 For more information about their services, visit gjsplumbingandheating.co.uk.